grimradical/docker-puppet-rack/README.md

 * API
   * the entire Puppet HTTP API

+This container runs an nginx reverse-proxy.
+It terminates SSL and routes requests to the other containers.
+This container is the one whose port can be exposed to the outside world.

 ### Misc

 The `bootstrap-ssl` script will help setup and populate the volumes these